Configuring Table Sections

 Notes:

-• Any metric columns will not appear in the default Create Form as they cannot be added to Forms at this time.
+• Metric columns cannot be included in Create Forms.
 Additionally, non-editable out-of-the-box attribute columns will not appear in the default Create Form.

-• Switching between Custom and Default Forms can cause the erasure of any configured Custom Forms upon saving.
+• Switching between Custom and Default Forms will erase Custom Forms upon saving.

-• Disabling Create Forms will erase any Custom Forms upon saving.
+• Disabling Create Forms will erase Custom Forms upon saving.

 • A warning will appear when enabling Create Forms on Association Tables if the association is calculated.